-Pick from this list of the best protein bars to make sure you're not just eating candy bars in disguise.
+Pick from this list of the best bars to make sure you're not just eating candy bars in disguise.
 You can also make your own!
-By using the right ingredients, you can rest assured that the protein bars you eat are good for you.
+By using the right ingredients, you can rest assured that the bars you eat are good for you.

 - Is Protein Powder Good For You?